-Musician 1st Class Samuel Doo-Sik Chin
+Chief Musician Samuel Doo-Sik Chin

 Before joining the Navy, Chin performed with the Detroit Symphony Civic Orchestra, National Symphony Summer Institute Orchestra, Michigan Philharmonic Orchestra and Symphonic Band, and the Stony Brook Symphony Orchestra.
 He was a prize-winner in the 1998 National Foundation for Advancement in the Arts’ (NFAA) Arts Recognition and Talent Search (ARTS).
-As a strong advocate of music and arts education, Chin spent four seasons on the staff of Michigan Youth Ensembles.
+A strong advocate of music and arts education, Chin spent four seasons on the staff of Michigan Youth Ensembles.

 In 2005, Chin auditioned and was selected for assignment to the U.S. Naval Academy Band.
 Following recruit training at RTC Great Lakes, he reported for duty as clarinet instrumentalist with the marching band and ceremonial units, wind ensemble, and clarinet quartet.
 Chin's collateral duties include Assistant Operations, Marching Band Unit Leader, Drum Major, Enlisted Conductor, Awards Writer, and Enlisted Representative for USNA Korean-American Midshipmen Association